 1. Coney Island

 The legendary Coney Island that makes Westies travel from one end of Singapore to the other.
-Cycle or trek around Coney Island via different tracks and explore the nature.
+Cycle or trek around Coney Island via different tracks and explore nature.
 If you are lucky enough, you may even spot wild animals such as monkeys and otters.
 Remember to take some Instagram-worthy shots in front of huge, metal gates at the entrance.
 Furthermore, find Beach D to enjoy the view of a field of lalangs.
 Again, this place is a famous Instagram spot which will bring you many likes.
-Besides indulging in the nature and taking cool photos, there is a Mysterious Haw Par Villa somewhere in Coney Island.
-Even though this building survived the WW2, the structure is rather weak and unstable.
+Besides indulging in nature and taking cool photos, there is a Mysterious Haw Par Villa somewhere in Coney Island.
+Even though this building survived WW2, the structure is rather weak and unstable.
 Moreover, that area is prone to high tides.
 Hence, it is closed for safety purposes.
 However, if you are adventurous and looking for something exciting, you can check it out.

 2. Punggol Waterway Park

 It is built around Punggol Waterway and located along Sentul Crescent.
 The park is segregated and divided into four different themes: Nature Cove, Recreation Zone, Heritage Zone and Green Gallery.
 There is an array of activities that cater to different age groups.
-For adventurous teenagers and young adults, the longest man-made waterway, measuring 4.2 metres, allows you to learn kayak.
+For adventurous teenagers and young adults, the longest man-made waterway, measuring 4.2 metres, allows you to learn to kayak.
 As for families with young children, there are sand and water play areas for your young ones.
-This is an excellent opportunity to expose your children to nature and outdoors instead of gluing their eyes to electronic devices.
+This is an excellent opportunity to expose your children to nature and outdoors instead of glueing their eyes to electronic devices.
 Furthermore, there are running and cycling tracks to promote healthy living amongst its visitors.
 Different species of birds can also be found in Punggol Waterway Park at different times of the year.
 There are also a few Instagram-worthy bridges such as the Jewel Bridge and the Adventure Bridge that will leave your jaws hanging.